Paul Rudd (DJ): 2011–2014

 In 2013, Rudd collaborated with the rock singer Sam Calver on a summer anthem, "Wake The World Tonight", which was released in June that year.
 This went to No. 4 in the Official Musicweek Club charts and No. 1 in the Fusion Top 100 in the US.
 He then followed up with his highest peaking single Searching featuring Chloe Mills in February 2014.
 It reached No. 3 on the Official Music Week Club Charts and No.8 in the Music Week Commercial Pop Charts.

 In June 2014, he released a cover of the 1987 hit "The Way It Is" by Bruce Hornsby.
 It was the first remix of the track in nearly 12-year since Tupac Shakur sampled it for the song 'Changes'.
 Rudd wanted to keep it close to the original track, but said that it opened up the song to a new generation that may have missed it.

 In August 2014, Rudd released the single "Night & Day".
 It peaked at No. 4 in the Official Music Week Club Charts, and No.4 in the US Fusion Top 100.
 The song also featured as part of the new morning production for the Capital Radio Breakfast Show from Global Radio, nationally every day at 9 am.
 The video to Night & Day was premiered on C4's 'Sunday Brunch' with presenters Tim Lovejoy and Simon Rimmer.

-In 2014, Rudd started a weekly Radio Show 'Globalsessions' which currently airs in seven countries and 21 stations every weekend.
+In 2014, Rudd started a weekly Radio Show Globalsessions which currently airs in over 40 countries and 150 stations every week.

 2015–2018

 Rudd took a break in 2015 from releasing singles, and wanted to spend more time in the studio as well as mix for SuperGroup.
 Rudd was also the launch DJ for P&O's newest and largest cruise ship at the time for the UK market.
-The MV Britannia was launched and named by Her Majesty Queen Elizabeth II in March 2015.
+The MV Britannia was launched and named by Queen Elizabeth II in March 2015.

 In August 2016, Rudd worked on the single "Something Good" along with Andrew Wilson of Kiss FM and Soul Seekerz.
 The vocals were from Kelli-Leigh, who already had massive hits with Duke Dumont, Second City and Skepta.
 It was agreed after an American deal that the single would be released at a future date.

 After concentrating on live performances in 2016 and 2017, Rudd DJed with Heart FM DJ Pandora at numerous events as a duo called Pandamonia.
 They then teamed up together to release the song "I Scream" in October 2016.